In 2017, Kate Reed became the first nurse practitioner to prescribe medicinal cannabis in Australia.

 Another of Kate’s patients, a 42-year-old man with multiple myeloma and several conditions, experienced improvement while using medicinal cannabis after losing faith with traditional analgesics.

-When Kate first met him, he was wheelchair-bound from pain and nauseous from treatments.
+When Kate first met him, he required the use of a wheelchair due to pain and nausea from treatments.

 “He felt awful.
 He felt like his whole life had changed due to his liver cancer diagnosis.
 He was in agony all the time and constantly visiting hospital,” recalls Kate.

 After careful consideration of the risks, he decided to explore medicinal cannabis.
-He improved substantially.
+He improved substantially, and now rarely uses his wheelchair.

 “The perception of needing to remain on complementary medications with medicinal cannabis as his primary symptom management medication has led to him, on occasion, being in pain when he could look at alternatives,” Kate explains.
 “We continue to have very open conversations about this and work through the issues.”